Conversion goals

 Once you've established a conversion goal, it will appear in the Conversion Goals panel on the Usermaven dashboard.
 You can click on a specific goal to filter the entire dashboard for in-depth analysis.

-Why use Conversion Goals?
+Why use conversion goals?

 While metrics like pageviews, bounce rate, and average session duration have their place, they may not always align with your bottom line objectives, especially if your focus is beyond ad revenue.